 Rogelio is an Assistant Professor of the School of Computing and the Entertainment Arts and Engineering Program at the University of Utah.
-His areas of interest are computational psychology, artificial intelligence, game design, and interactive narrative.
+His interests include computational psychology, A.I., game design, and interactive narrative.

 Munzer earned his B. A. in Computer Engineering at the University of Khartoum in 2014.
-His areas of interest are virtual reality, 3D modeling, and animation.
-He is currently researching the effects of different types of interactive fidelities on VR users.
+His interests are virtual reality, 3D modeling, and animation.
+He is currently researching the effect of interaction fidelity on VR users.

 Interested in joining the lab?
 We are recruiting!
 Check out this link for more information.